devopstrainings/linux-basics-katakoda/linux-adminstration/step3.md

 `Config File : /etc/sudoers`

-Alternatively you can add some files under `/etc/sudoers.d` and
+Alternatively you can add some files under `/etc/sudoers.d` and sudo program will load them as well.

+In order to